Lot 25

 1848-1851

-One of the many partnerships that Charles Latimer had over his long tenure as a downtown merchant (see Lot 26) was a dry goods business with P. Jones.
-Whether this was Pride Jones or another man is not currently known.
-Their store was located at Kirkland’s corner.
-They bragged that their stock consisted of “every article suitable for this market.”
+One of the many partnerships that Charles Latimer had over his long tenure as a downtown merchant (See Lot 26) was a dry goods business with P. Jones, presumably Dr. Pride Jones who maintained an office over Latimer’s previous store across the street.
+Latimer & Jones was located at Kirkland’s corner.
+The proprietors bragged that their stock consisted of “every article suitable for this market.”

 (L.) A February 16, 1848 advertisement in the Hillsborough Recorder for Latimer & Jones’ new store.
 (R.) A textile sample book c.1840-1850 showing the types of fabrics that were on sale at dry goods stores like Latimer & Jones.